-Murphy has published her research in several journals, including the Academy of Management Learning and Education, Career Development International, Gender in Management: An International Journal, Human Resource Management, Journal of Management and the Journal of Vocational Behavior among others.
-She has served as a Representative-at-Large for the Careers Division of the Academy of Management.
+Murphy is currently serving her second term as a Representative-at-Large for the Careers Division of the Academy of Management.
 She is also a member of the American Psychological Association, Society for Industrial and Organizational Psychology, and the Organizational Behavior Teaching Society.
 Professor Murphy lives in Dover with her husband and three young children.

 Mentoring; Developmental Networks; Work-Life Interface; Leadership; Negotiations